-2. NUCLEAR ASSETS OF EDF GROUP
+NUCLEAR ASSETS OF EDF GROUP 2.

-EDF owns nuclear facilities in three continents:
+EDF owns nuclear facilities on several continents:

 - in France, where the parent company owns and operates 58 reactors and is building a new one using the most advanced technology - the European Pressurised Water Reactor (EPR) - in the UK, where EDF Energy owns (jointly with its minority shareholding partner Centrica, 20% stake) and operates 15 reactors.
-It also has plans to build four new EPRs. - in the USA, where CENG, the joint venture between Exelon and EDF, owns and operates five reactors.
+It also has plans to build four new EPRs.